-For all listed KPIs the document also provided their scope, which allows, where appropriate, to immediately identify from which use case(s) this KPI has been elicited during the requirements gathering and where it will be applicable.
+For all listed KPIs the document also provided their scope, which allows, where appropriate, to immediately identify from which use case(s) this KPI has been elicited during its gathering and where it will be applicable.
 For all the UC's that are mentioned for each KPI the document then provides a short statement defining what -often very technical- methodology is used to evaluate it.
 To be even more precise, we aimed to define which components are involved in the specific KPI.
-Finally, we also show how each KPI relates to the different tasks of the project.
+Further, we provided in the Appendix how each KPI relates to the different tasks of the project.